datameshgroup/fusion/docs/getting-started.md

 To perform a pre-authorisation cancel:

 - Construct a [reversal request](/docs/api-reference/fusion-cloud#voidreversal)
-- Set [ReversalRequest.OriginalPOITransaction.POITransactionID](/docs/api-reference/data-model#poitransactionid) to the value returned in [PaymentResponse.POIData.POITransactionID](/docs/api-reference/data-model#poitransactionid) from the original pre-authorisation response
+- Set [ReversalRequest.OriginalPOITransaction.POITransactionID](/docs/api-reference/data-model#poitransactionid) to the value returned in [PaymentResponse.POIData.POITransactionID](/docs/api-reference/data-model#poitransactionid) from the preceding pre-authorisation or pre-authorisation top-up response
 - Set [ReversalRequest.SaleData.SaleReferenceID](/docs/api-reference/data-model#salereferenceid) to the same `SaleReferenceID` as used in the pre-authoristaion request
 - Set `ReversalReason` to `"MerchantCancel"`.